OrdnanceSurvey/os-data-hub-api-tutorials/web-development/national-parks-locator/README.md

 ### Now, the GeoJSON

 Because we're loading data from an external resource, we need to make sure that the data loads before we move on to subsequent lines.
-We will use a handy library called [leaflet-omnivore](https://github.com/mapbox/leaflet-omnivore) to fetch the GeoJSON file we've prepared.
+We will use a handy library called [leaflet-omnivore](https://github.com/mapbox/leaflet-omnivore) to fetch the GeoJSON file we've prepared and load it into a `L.geoJSON` object.

 When the `omnivore.geojson()` method has loaded the data, it fires a `'ready'` event.
 We'll place the code that relies on the GeoJSON inside this event handler so we can be sure that it

 #### Creating a custom L.geoJSON object

-Omnivore sets up and returns a Leaflet.geoJSON object.
-We want to customize ours, so we're going to define a custom `L.geoJSON()` object before we actually load the GeoJSON.
+Omnivore fetches GeoJSON and instantiates a L.geoJSON object.
+We want to customize ours, so we're going to define a custom `L.geoJSON` object before we actually load the GeoJSON.

 This pattern lets us bind event listeners to each feature, using Leaflet's `onEachFeature` option.
 (Note: here with Leaflet `layer` refers to each Feature in the FeatureCollection.)